the Philodemic Society

 The Merrick Medal Committee shall be open to all Philodemicians.
 The Vice-President, Treasurer and Corresponding Secretary shall be standing members on the Committee.
 The Vice-President shall chair the Committee.
 (1997)

 The Merrick Committee shall make all preparations relative to the Merrick Debate, except for the resolution of the debate, which shall be decided upon by measures outlined elsewhere in Article III.
 (1997)

 The Committee shall meet regularly, at least once a month, and shall make monthly progress reports to the President.

 The Committee shall be responsible for procuring funds for the Merrick Medal each year.

 It shall be the duty of the Merrick Keynoters to inform the Vice President of any factor that may bias a Merrick Judge.
 Should such a case arise, the Judge shall not be eligible to be a Merrick Judge.
 A factor that may bias a Merrick Judge shall be at the discretion of the President.
 (2013)

-The failure of any Merrick Keynoter to disclose such a bias will result in that member’s ineligibility to keynote at Merrick.
+The failure of a Merrick Keynoter to disclose such a bias will result in his ineligibility to be a Merrick Keynoter.
 Such ineligibility shall be declared by the President.
 The Keynoter’s position will thus be filled according to Section 3, Article III, Subsection 4 of the by-laws.
-(2014)